AlexDegerman/weather-app-ts/README.md

-A simple weather app built with React and TypeScript to check the current and next 2 days' weather for any city, powered by WeatherAPI.
+A simple weather app built with React, TypeScript and Redux Toolkit to check the current and next 2 days' weather for any city, powered by WeatherAPI.

 Live at https://alexdegerman.github.io/weather-app-ts/